Netherlands

 Not a degree holder?
 You're still welcome.

 Netherlands has dedicated visa routes for trade workers, care workers, seasonal workers, and apprentices — no university degree required.
-Check the full table below for startup, seasonal, and employer-sponsored routes.
+The visa types table below includes Kennismigrant and EU Blue Card routes, regular work permits (GVVA), startup and seasonal routes, and more — expand each row for steps and official links.
+Further down you’ll find deeper guides for essential workers and entrepreneurs.

 Visa Types at a Glance